JessA-L/daily-habt/README.md

 # Daily Habt

-A daily habit tracker created by "Jester Katana" for Oregon State University's Winter 2023 "Beaver Hacks" hackathon.
+A daily habit tracker created by the "Jester Katana" team for Oregon State University's Winter 2023 "Beaver Hacks" hackathon.

 ## Table of Contents